-For Construction Manager / General Contractor projects, the Construction Manager contract costs during the design preconstruction phases are considered design preconstruction phase expenditures.
+For Construction Manager / General Contractor projects, the Construction Manager contract costs during the preconstruction phases are considered preconstruction phase expenditures.
 Upon award of the construction contract, the contractor shifts to the General Contractor role, and expenditures will be reported as construction phase expenditures.
-The project phases will be allocated in the same manner as projects utilizing design-bid-build delivery, although flexibility in schedule, scope and cost may be requested and approved consistent with allocation and programming capacity, and timely use of funds rules.
+The project phases will be allocated in the same manner as projects utilizing design-bid-build delivery.